debiki/talkyard-prod-one/docs/upgrade-v0-to-v1.md

 See if you can access it in a browser.
 It'll be empty, since you haven't restored the database yet.

+- If you're upgrading directly on the same server, you can just access the site as usual, from a browser your laptop.

+- If you're upgrading in another VM or server (e.g. created from a machine image), you can:

+  - Edit `/etc/hosts` and point your forum address to the IP of the new VM (as mentioned above).
+Or,

+  - Or open an SSH tunnel: `ssh .... -N -L 8080:127.0.0.1:80` but this uses port 8080 so the web page would be broken (js and css not found).

+If you've edited your `/etc/hosts` file on your laptop,  `http://localhost` (maybe you're just testing), you can

 ### Phase 3: Data migration